BDanaE24/PROIECT-PRACTIC-TESTARE-MANUALA/README.md

 | 07.07.2023 | Test Plan for version 1.0 | Adelina Pop | Added more details for Test Implementation |

 1. Introduction

       1.1 Project Objective

-                1.2 IFunctionalities in scope

-1. Introduction
-2. 1.1 Project Objective

-      1.2 Functionalities in scope

-      1.3 Functionalities and tests out of scope
-4. Fourth item

-1. Introduction

-      1.1 Project Objective

       1.2 Functionalities in scope

       1.3 Functionalities and tests out of scope

   2. Test Process

       2.1 Test Planning

       2.2 Test Analysis